Andy-P/RecurrentNN.jl/README.md

 # RecurrentNN.jl

-RecurrentNN.jl is a Julia Language library based on Andrej Karpahy's excellent [javascript libaray] (http://cs.stanford.edu/people/karpathy/recurrentjs) that implements:
+RecurrentNN.jl is a Julia Language library based on Andrej Karpathy's excellent [javascript libaray] (http://cs.stanford.edu/people/karpathy/recurrentjs) that implements:

 - Deep **Recurrent Neural Networks** (RNN)
 - **Long Short-Term Memory networks** (LSTM)
 - In fact, the library is more general because it has functionality to construct arbitrary **expression graphs** over which the library can perform **automatic differentiation** similar to what you may find in Theano for Python, or in Torch etc. Currently, the code uses this very general functionality to implement RNN/LSTM, but one can build arbitrary Neural Networks and do automatic backprop.

-## Online demo in javascript
+## Online demo of original libabray in javascript

 An online demo that memorizes character sequences can be found below.
 Sentences are input data and the networks are trained to predict the next character in a sentence.
 Thus, they learn English from scratch character by character and eventually after some training generate entirely new sentences that sometimes make some sense :)

 [Character Sequence Memorization Demo](http://cs.stanford.edu/people/karpathy/recurrentjs)

+The same demo implemented in Julia can be found in the example/example.jl

 ## Example code